ArduPilot/ardupilot_wiki/copter/source/docs/build-your-own-multicopter.rst

 #.
 As you gain experience, you will learn which import items are
    serviceable, if you try to do it at the beginning things will not go well.
 #.
-I recommend you always get the main electronics (Flight Controller)
+I recommend you always get the main electronics (autopilot)
    from the primary source, in our case the Pixhawk from 3DRobotics.
 #.
 You will also want to get the electronic accessories (GPS,
    magentometer, telemetry and OSD if used) from 3DRobotics as well.